Shadow-Hubb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute adds execute permission to owner of file hello 6-multiple_permissions adds execute permission to user group and read permissions to others 7-everybody adds execute permissions to all users
+5-execute adds execute permission to owner of file hello 6-multiple_permissions adds execute permission to user group and read permissions to others 7-everybody adds execute permissions to all users 8-James_Bond sets no permissions for owner and group but all permissions for users on the file hello